 5. I enjoy my body how I can.
 It’s a fact that my body is quite broken due to bipolar disorder and other chronic illnesses.
 This does not help how one sees one’s own body.
 But I try to find ways to enjoy it how I can in spite of that.
 (Orgasms, anyone?)

 6. I enjoy time with other people who enjoy my body.
 While I admit to fatphobia, I know that not everyone falls into that trap.
 Some people find my body beautiful and sexy.
-I try to see myself throught their eyes.
+I try to see myself through their eyes.

 7. I don’t let other people’s opinions of me affect how I see myself.
 Yes, I’ve been told I’m fat and ugly online.
 (YouTube is brutal.)